Quantum transport on Bethe lattices with non-Hermitian sources and a drain: Localized eigenstates

-According to the observation in the previous subsection, the amplitudes of all the peripheral sites $[\mu,\nu,\kappa]$ ($\kappa=1,2,\cdots,n_N$) in Eq.~\eqref{eq130} must be equal to each other as in Eq.~\eqref{eq140} in order for the state to penetrate to the $(N-1)$th generation.
-We thereby set the Ansatz for the eigenvector in the form
+According to the observation in the previous subsection, the amplitudes of all the peripheral sites $[\mu,\nu,\kappa]$ ($1\le\kappa\le n_N$) must be equal to each other as in Eq.~\eqref{eq140} in order for the state to penetrate to the $(N-1)$th generation.
+We thereby take the Ansatz for the eigenvector in the form